Kerser: Battle rap career

 Kerser is a well-known battle rapper in Australia, appearing on circuits such as Got Beef, Grind Time Now Australia and Real Talk Battle League.
 Between 2010 and 2012, he only lost two battles (to Zone Doubt and Jay Legend respectively), excluding a well-publicised battle against 360 in December 2011, where no official winner was announced, however the decision to make the battle unjudged had come in at the last minute.
 His long-running rivalry with 360 heated up again in August 2013 when 360 released a diss track called "30 Minutes Tops", Kerser returns with a diss track called "Old Matt".
-The rivalry and battle is widely known as the most viewed battle rap in the history of Australian hip hop, making it the benchmark for all major battles that have proceeded it.
-At the time of the battle, it elevated both rapper's careers greatly really showcasing the difference in culture between Sydney and Melbourne hip hop street culture.
+The rivalry and battle is widely known as the most viewed battle rap in the history of Australian hip hop, making it the benchmark for all major battles that have succeeded it.
+At the time of the battle, it elevated both rapper's careers greatly and showcased the difference between Sydney and Melbourne hip hop street culture.
 In the years that have followed both Kerser and 360 have shown mutual professional respect for each other.